Contents

 What is the Difference Between a DWI and a DUI in Texas?

-The main difference that distinguishes the two from one another is that a DUI in Texas is designated for individuals who are considered minors.
+The main difference that distinguishes the two from one another is that a DUI in Texas is designated for individuals who are considered minors when charged for drunk driving.
 Individuals who are not minors, who are caught drinking and driving can face DWI charges.
 A DWI conviction in Texas is a serious offense, and the penalties are severe.
 If you’re charged with a DWI conviction, contact an experienced DUI and DWI attorney as soon as possible.

 Will My License Automatically be Suspended if I am Arrested for a DWI in San Antonio?